 The Buckstaff Bathhouse

 The Buckstaff Hot Springs Bathhouse is the only bathhouse that has been in full operation since it opened its doors in 1912.
+Which for us makes it one of the coolest bath houses Hot Springs Arkansas has to offer!
 The Buckstaff offers a traditional bathing experience and is the same thing you would have gotten if you had come here in the early 1900s.
 All of the bathtubs and equipment is original, making for a super interesting historical experience!

 The Fordyce Bathhouse